awsdocs/amazon-dynamodb-developer-guide/doc_source/HowItWorks.CoreComponents.md

 ## DynamoDB Streams<a name="HowItWorks.CoreComponents.Streams"></a>

 DynamoDB Streams is an optional feature that captures data modification events in DynamoDB tables\.
-The data about these events appear in the stream in near real time, and in the order that the events occurred\.
+The data about these events appear in the stream in near\-real time, and in the order that the events occurred\.

 Each event is represented by a *stream record*\.
 If you enable a stream on a table, DynamoDB Streams writes a stream record whenever one of the following events occurs:
 + A new item is added to the table: The stream captures an image of the entire item, including all of its attributes\.